-DOT&E is coordinating with the Air Force to develop the B-52J CERP Milestone B Test and Evaluation Master Plan.
-It will define an adequate operational test strategy for the modernized B-52J aircraft configuration.
+DOT&E is coordinating with the Air Force to develop the B-52J CERP MS B TEMP.
+It will define an adequate operational test strategy for the modernized B-52J CERP aircraft configuration.
+The B-52 Cybersecurity TES defines an adequate cybersecurity test approach across all B-52 modernization programs, but it will require a CERP-specific update prior to the MS C decision point.